SkygearIO/features/features/268-next-cf/api.md

     auth gear will call the provided url directly.
 If the value is path only, api endpoint url (e.g. https://myapp.skygear.io) will be added.
   - `event` is the name of the listening event
-  - `async` indicates the event call is synchronous or asynchronous
-  - `timeout` is the timeout of hook http request

 # Serving content